-Internationally, it was observed that regulation, on the one hand, involves providing input into interpreting legislation developing and and regulations, issuing guidelines, and approving requests from regulated financial institutions as required.
+Internationally, it was observed that regulation, on the one hand, involves providing input into developing and interpreting legislation and regulations, issuing guidelines, and approving requests from regulated financial institutions as required.
 Supervision, on the other hand, involves assessing the safety and soundness of regulated financial institutions, providing feedback to institutions, and using supervisory powers to intervene in a timely manner when necessary.